farwaali08/stock-analysis/README.md

 This demonstrates one of the key advantages of refactoring: improving efficiency.
 On a smaller data set, the difference in the run times is minute, however when working with larger blocks of data, a more efficient code can save several minutes from the run time.

 The refactored code was also cleaner and more organized, with a clear logical flow, improving its readability.
 This makes the code easier to maintain, debug, and understand ([Source](https://dzone.com/articles/clean-code-explanation-benefits-amp-examples)).
 This also allows it to be refactored more easily in the future, and improves its scalability.
-The refactored code also reduced in size, using less memory.
-All are important considerations when writing code.
+The refactored code was also reduced in size, using less memory.
+All are important considerations, which helped enhance the code quality.

 This did come at a certain cost, which in this instance, was time.
 Refactoring can be time-consuming, and is not always feasible for all projects.
 Although it is faster than re-writing the code altogether, depending on the nature of the enhancement, it may not always be worth the time invested.
-In this instance, the run time was improved by a factor of 10
+In this instance, the run time was improved by a factor of 10, however it wouldn't make an appreciable difference for the end-users (unless tested on a larger data set).
+Some sources suggest that refactoring should be done when larger